Posted: FEBRUARY 13, 2025

 3

-For example, in response to 2018 U.S. tariffs, China imposed its own tariffs on U.S. goods, particularly targeting agricultural products, automobiles, and other key exports.
-By mid-2019, China had imposed tariffs on $110 billion of U.S. goods while exports to China dropped from $130 billion in 2017 to around $106 billion in 2019, reflecting the impact of retaliatory measures.
-Particularly impacted were American soybean producers as U.S. soybean exports to China dropped by about 75%, from $12 billion in 2017 to $3 billion in 2018.
+A good example of escalating trade wars is China’s response to the 2018 U.S tariffs: When the U.S. imposed tariffs on hundreds of billions of dollars’ worth of Chinese goods in 2018, China retaliated with tariffs on U.S. agriculture, automobiles, and other key exports.
+By mid-2019, China had imposed tariffs on $110 billion worth of U.S. goods, while exports to China dropped from $130 billion in 2017 to around $106 billion in 2019.
+As a result, the American soybean exports to China plummeted by roughly 75% in just one year, from $12 billion in 2017 to $3 billion in 2018.

 What insights does Game Theory offer on the U.S. tariff policy approach?
 I can think of at least two: